ombulabs/blog/_posts/2019-06-27-heroku-review-apps-in-multi-tenant-application.markdown

 ### Copy DB to review app

 The recommendation from Heroku is to use the `db/seeds` file to populate your initial database.
 But for this project we wanted to actually have a copy of the staging database.
-Since review apps uses a limited resource for database, copying the entire database would cause a database disruption.
+Since review apps use a limited resource for the database, copying the entire database would cause a database disruption.
 But since we are using tenants in our application ([apartment gem](https://github.com/influitive/apartment)) our strategy was to copy just one schema and prevent that issue.

 To be able to dump and restore the DB we created a rails task: